Burial or Cremation

 You can be interred at any public cemetery in New Zealand, space permitting, but will usually incur an out of district fee from the local council if you cannot prove residency.

-Burial is a more expensive option than cremation due to the costs of; purchasing a plot, interment fee, maintenance fees and headstone or plaque, however a Natural Burial incurs no headstone or plaque costs.
+Burial is a more expensive option than cremation due to the costs of; purchasing a plot, interment fee, maintenance fees and headstone or plaque (note that a Natural Burial incurs no headstone or plaque costs).

 Cremation